|Best overall||Bissell MultiClean Wet Dry Vac||Check Price||

 - Best budget: Stanley SL18910P-3

 In short, the best shop vac can do just about anything.
 Sometimes referred to as bucket vacuums, these machines resemble little R2D2s.
 Used most often in construction, shop vacuums are durable enough to suck up dust, dirt, and most other debris found at a worksite.
+We looked at reviews, recommendations, conducted user testing, and performed heavy research while on the hunt for the best shop vacuum.
+We’ve also written plenty about the shop vac’s cousins, like upright vacuums, so we applied some of that knowledge here.

 Shop vacs come in a variety of sizes and efficacy, so the biggest thing to consider is what kind of performance and capacity you’re looking for.
 Also consider shop vacuum attachments: different nozzles may be available for cleaning small crevices or for sucking up that flooded basement, or you may need to buy adapters to use the inflation feature (no more manually blowing up giant pool floats!).
+Here’s what else we recommend when shopping for a shop vac:

 Bear in mind that durability may come with unwieldiness.
 You might want to go all out with the most powerful shop vacuum you can find, but if a lightweight, portable shop vac is enough to handle the job, you’ll have an easier time maneuvering—not to mention, storing it when it’s not in use.
 Bigger might not be better, so tailoring your choice to your needs.
 We chose five of the best shop vacs to crank up your cleaning game and have your space spotless in no time.